 We'd also recommend a comfy gaming chair, some snacks that can be eaten one-handed, and the occasional break to save your spine from developing an unusual shape.

 This is where things can get a bit complicated.
-Obviously, you need a fast CPU to play 3D games, preferably an Intel Core i5 or Core i7 running at 2.0GHz or more.
-But even a fast CPU will still struggle with modern 3D games, so most Macs and PCs also include a graphics card, sometimes referred to as the GPU or graphics processing unit.
+Obviously, you need a fast CPU to play 3D games, Apple's M1 Chip should be sufficient, but in the Intel Mac world you'd need an Intel Core i5 or Core i7 running at 2.0GHz or more.
+But even a fast CPU will still struggle with modern 3D games, so you will need a decent graphics card, sometimes referred to as the GPU or graphics processing unit.

 There are two main types of GPU available.
-Intel's Core i5 and i7 processors include an 'integrated GPU', which is built on to the main CPU itself - a bit like an extension built on to the back of your house.
-An integrated GPU will share your Mac's main memory (RAM) with the main CPU, which is a bit of a compromise - especially if you've only got 4GB or 8GB of memory to start off with - so it's not ideal for really demanding 3D games.
+Some of Intel's processors include an integrated GPU, which is built on to the main CPU itself - a bit like an extension built on to the back of your house.
+An integrated GPU will share your Mac's main memory (RAM) with the main CPU, which is a bit of a compromise - especially if you've only got 8GB of memory to start off with - so it's not ideal for really demanding 3D games.

 - MacBook Pro 16in: Radeon Pro 5300M with 4GB